3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d04/instructor_notes/express_create_read.md

 - Without Separation of Concerns (SoC), it becomes incredibly hard to maintain or change an application.
 - Large applications like Facebook and Google utilize SoC since they are always adding new features, changing existing features, and working in large teams.
 - SoC decomposes apps into parts with minimal overlap of code.
-- SoC allows To allow people to work on individual pieces of the system in isolation, facilitate reusability, and enable everyone to better understand the system.
+- SoC allows people to work on individual pieces of the system in isolation, facilitate reusability, and enable everyone to better understand the system.

 FORMS